TL;DR

 - Physiotherapy and Rehabilitation Support: Help to get you back on your feet after an illness or injury.

-The Claims Stage: Your Advocate When You Need It Most
+The Claims Stage: Your Advocate When you may need It Most

 This is the moment of truth.
-When a claim needs to be made, it is almost always at a time of immense personal distress – following a bereavement, a life-altering diagnosis, or an accident that prevents you from working.
+When a claim needs to be made, it is usually at a time of immense personal distress – following a bereavement, a life-altering diagnosis, or an accident that prevents you from working.

 If you bought your policy directly, your grieving family or your seriously ill self has to navigate the administrative maze of a large insurance company's claims department alone.
 They have to find the policy documents, understand the process, and chase for updates.